Mieszko I: War against Bohemia; incorporation of Silesia and Lesser Poland

 Whether or not the German-Polish invasion of Bohemia actually happened, the friendly relations between the Czechs and the Poles came to an end.
 Bohemia resumed its earlier alliance with the Lutici, which, in 990, resulted in a war with Mieszko, who was supported by Empress Theophanu.
 Duke Boleslaus II was probably the first one to attack.
 As a result of the conflict Silesia was taken over by Poland.
 However, the annexation of Silesia possibly took place around 985, because during this year the major Piast strongholds in Wrocław, Opole and Głogów were already being built.

 The issue of the incorporation of Lesser Poland is also not completely resolved.
-Possibly Mieszko took the region before 990, which is indicated by the vague remark of Thietmar, who wrote of a country taken by Mieszko from Boleslaus.
+Possibly, Mieszko took the region before 990, which is indicated by the vague remark of Thietmar, who wrote of a country taken by Mieszko from Boleslaus.
 In light of this theory, the conquest of Lesser Poland could be a reason for the war, or its first stage.
 Many historians suggested that the Czech rule over Lesser Poland was only nominal and likely limited to the indirect control of Kraków and perhaps a few other important centers.
 This theory is based on the lack of archaeological discoveries, which would indicate major building investments undertaken by the Bohemian state.

-After its incorporation, Lesser Poland supposedly became the part of the country assigned to Mieszko's oldest son, Bolesław, which is indirectly indicated in the chronicle of Thietmar.
+After its incorporation, Lesser Poland supposedly became part of the country assigned to Mieszko's oldest son, Bolesław, which is indirectly indicated in the chronicle of Thietmar.

 Some historians, on the basis of the chronicle of Cosmas of Prague, believe that the conquest of the lands around the lower Vistula River took place after Mieszko's death, specifically in 999.
-There is also a theory according to which during this transition period Lesser Poland was governed by Bolesław, whose authority was granted to him by the Bohemian duke.
+There is also a theory according to which, during this transition period, Lesser Poland was governed by Bolesław, whose authority was granted to him by the Bohemian duke.